Skip to main content

 1. Go to Settings > Change Control.

-2. Click Add Setting.
+2. Click Add change type.

 3. Expand the setting by clicking the arrow down icon.